Click Here to visit Akumal Now Snorkeling:

 The beach at Punta Nizuc at the Club Med.
 The folks at Club Med are somewhat closed to

 outsiders using their facilities, but once again the beaches are public (this is Mexican

 law) and all business here must respect the law.
-So take the bus to the Westin Regina
+So take the bus past the Royal Cancun (all-inclusive adult-only)

 Hotel; enter the beach there and walk about a half-mile along the beach until you come to